esigma96/InfoBI_Agentic_BI/ngx-alpha/README.md

   <img src="https://miro.medium.com/1*QR24nhdrusLYio-64CGhDQ.png" width="600" height="400"/>
 </p>

 This is an AI agent built in LangGraph that can perform data analysis on a provided dataset.
-It is to accompany my Youtube video to showcase some advanced LangGraph techniques.

-Take a look at the below video for a demo: